Telnet-23/Telnet-23/README.md

 ### Hi there 👋

+- 🔭 I’m currently working on improving my cloud knowledge
+- 🌱 I’m currently learning Python and Azure
+- 👯 I’m looking to collaborate on as much as posible to get into cloud engineering

 <!--
 **Telnet-23/Telnet-23** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.